Septic Tank Cleaning

 - Pump your Septic Tank When Need Be

-You should not wait until you have a problem to pump out your septic tank.
+You should not wait until you have a problem pumping out your septic tank.
 Pumping on a routine basis assists to prevent system failures.
 If you cannot recall when you last pumped, your septic tank might be living on borrowed time.

 - Practice Water Conservation